-Hot lunches for students are available at the cafeteria with both a Chinese and a Western menu.
+Hot lunches are available free of charge for all students at the cafeteria with both a Chinese and a Western menu.
 Students may bring their own lunch and reheat if needed in the microwaves of the cafeteria.
 There is also a café and a snack bar where drinks and snacks can be purchased during lunch and recesses.